mongodb-university/Bluehawk/docs/docs/reference/tags.md

 ## Snippet

-The `snippet` tag, also aliased as `code-block`, marks a range of content in a file as a snippet.
+The `snippet` tag marks a range of content in a file as a snippet.
 You can use the [snip](#snip) CLI command to generate snippet files from these snippets.

 Because `snippet` operates on ranges of content, it is only available as a block tag.
 You must pass `snippet` an identifier.